syncfusion-content/maui-docs/MAUI/Calendar/views.md

 ---
 layout: post
 title: Views in MAUI Calendar widget | Syncfusion
-description: Learn here all about Views feature of Syncfusion MAUI Calendar (SfCalendar) widget and more.
+description: Learn here about the Views feature of Syncfusion MAUI Calendar (SfCalendar) widget and more.
 platform: maui
 control: Calendar
 documentation: ug
 ---

 # Multiple Calendar Views in MAUI (SfCalendar)
 The `SfCalendar` widget has four Calendar views to display.
-It can be assigned to the widget by using the `View` property.
-Month view is initially rendered by Default.
+It can be assigned to the widget by using the `View` property. `Month` view is initially rendered by Default.
 The current date will be displayed initially for all the Calendar views.

 ## Month view
 The Month view displays the current month days, and usually a few days of previous and next month.
 By default, initially displays the current month dates and the current date is highlighted by a separate color different from the rest of the dates color in `Month` view.